 The next year, the “Second Annual Great Midwestern Trivia Contest” allowed Appleton residents on off-campus teams to compete in a separate bracket.
 In 1973, the contest was moved to coincide with Lawrence’s otherwise depressing Winter Term.
 Other years saw the introduction of the action question and the Super Garruda, and a slight name-change for the contest.

 Over the years, numerous publications have written about Trivia, including Playboy, Insight, and most of the papers in Wisconsin.
 Not to mention The Lawrentian, which has been there from the very beginning.
-Our new Publicity page is coming soon!
+You can read articles about trivia on our publicity page!

 Anyone interested in playing Trivia can play.
 People can play by themselves if they prefer, but most people find it more enjoyable to play as a team.
 The teams are divided into on-campus and off-campus groups and scored in separate brackets, as both groups are not always asked the same questions.
 On-campus groups have played all over campus and can be dorm residences, student organizations, or any other group of students.
 Off-campus teams have played from as far away as Japan, although most teams are based in the greater Fox Valley area.